 A poem about the Christ child sleeping safe in his manger as the succession of shepherds, wise men and beasts come to pay homage.

 A warm and uplifting poem that emphasises that while Christmas is a time of joyous celebration, the underlying Christian message shouldn't be forgotten.

 A gentle reminder that church attendance is more than mere ritual at Christmas.

 The Christian symbolism of tinsel is explained in the poem Silver Strands.
 If you didn't know that tinsel has any religious significance, you'll be both surprised and touched.

 An enthusiastic celebration of the birth of our Lord delivered in verse form.

-The three kings travel to Bethlehen to attend the birth of Jesus, but their majesty is as nothing compared to the new born son of Mary.
+The three kings travel to Bethlehem to attend the birth of Jesus, but their majesty is as nothing compared to the new born son of Mary.

 A poem which celebrates Christ's birth and the precious gift he gave to mankind.

-A gently evocative poem which conjures a vivid image of the winter scene which heralds the arrival of Christmas.
+A gently evocative poem which conjures up a wonderfully vivid image of the winter scene which heralds the arrival of Christmas.